-At the RegTech Convention you can expect distinguished key note speakers and discussion participants from central banks, supervisory authorities, banks and insurers as well as other industry experts.
-The following guest speakers have already confirmed their participation:
+At the RegTech Convention, distinguished key note speakers and discussion participants from central banks, supervisory authorities, banks and insurers as well as other industry experts were presenting.

 Andreas Ahrens is a trained bank clerk as a bank clerk and holds a degree in finance and business mathematics.
 He is a certified Financial Risk Manager and works for NORD/LB Norddeutsche Landesbank Girozentral as an expert for market price risks.
 In his role, he is mainly responsible for the methodological further development of interest rate risk models in the banking book as well as market risks.